polyactis/pegaflow/README.md

 # 1. Pegasus Workflow Management System Python3 API

-Pegaflow, https://github.com/polyactis/pegaflow, is a package of the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
-Pegasus(version<5.0) offers Python2 support only.
+Pegaflow, https://github.com/polyactis/pegaflow, is an easy-to-use package of the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
+It is compatible with Pegasus 5.0.0.
 Pegasus allows a developer to connect dependent computing jobs into a DAG (Directed Acyclic Graph) and run jobs according to the dependency.

 [Workflow.py](pegaflow/Workflow.py) is the key difference from the official Pegasus Python APIs.
 Inheriting [Workflow.py](pegaflow/Workflow.py), users can write Pegasus workflows in an Object-Oriented way.
 It significantly reduces the amount of coding in writing a Pegasus workflow.